joaocolombari/IIOT_atividade_2/README.md

 <p> The lesson and original code used a newer version of Matlab - 2024a, which is powered with newer features in the Deep Learning Toolbox, namelly imagePretrainedNetwork(), trainnet() and minibatchpredict(), thus the original code is not usable with the students version of the software and adaptations must have been made.
 These changes are indicated in the code available at this repo.</p>

+<p> Another version issue is the inability to use a pretrained network besides the squeezenet, since the others are available only for the complete toolbox consumers, which is not the case for those who use the Matlab version provided by STI, thus <b>no comparison can be made</b>. </p>

 <h2>Project Structure</h2>

 <h3>Step 1</h3>